-Best Composite Decking Materials & Options in 2021
+Best Composite Decking Materials & Options for 2023

-The most common question we encounter on Decks.com is, "What is the best composite decking material?"
+The most common question we get at Decks.com is, "What’s the best composite decking material?"
 Unfortunately, there isn't a simple answer.
-There are multiple brands to choose from, with various categories of products in a wide range of prices.
-To help you narrow down your choices, there are several considerations to take into account.
-You should also take into account composite decking brand reviews to see which brand on the market would be the best option for your home, budget and taste.
+There are multiple brands to choose from, that range in price and quality.
+You should also take into account composite decking reviews to see which brand is the best option for your home, budget and taste.

-A deck is an investment that adds value to your home, whether you choose natural wood or composite materials.
-And while cost is often the primary consideration when planning a deck project, it’s equally important to understand the value of what you’re getting.
+Whether you choose natural wood or composite materials, investing in a deck adds value to your home.
+And while cost is often the primary consideration, it’s equally important to understand the value you’re getting.

-A wood deck requires regular power washing, sanding, sealing/staining and rot or damage repair.
-Whether you hire a contractor or perform the maintenance yourself, these costs will add up.
-And once you’ve factored those costs in, a composite deck can actually be less expensive in the long-run.
+A wood deck requires regular power washing, sanding and sealing/staining, and rotted or damaged boards must be repaired or replaced to preserve the performance and structural integrity of the deck.
+Whether you hire a contractor or do the work yourself, the costs add up.
+Once you factor those costs in, a composite deck can be less expensive than wood in the long run.

 Ease of Installation

-In addition, composite decking materials can be milled and cut just like wood decking.
-Most composite decking is available in 5/4x6 dimensional boards in 12', 16' and 20' lengths, and are designed to be installed horizontally over 16" on center framing or diagonally over 12" on center joists.
-Most are recommended to be installed at least 24" above the ground to allow ventilation below the deck.
-Many companies also manufacture matching railing systems and accessories such as trim boards and low voltage lighting to complement your composite decking design.
+Composite decking also cuts like wood and has similar dimensions.
+Most composite decking is available in 5/4” x 6” boards (actual 1” x 5.5”) in 12', 16' and 20' lengths and that are installed perpendicular to the joists 16" on center or diagonally 12" on center.
+Most are recommended to be installed at least 3.5" above the ground to allow ventilation below the deck.
+Many companies also offer color-matched railing systems, trim boards, and low-voltage lighting to complement your composite deck.

-While composite decking will save you time, energy and money in the long-run, there is no such thing as a truly no-maintenance decking material.
-Any outdoor living space will require occasional cleaning of dirt and debris.
-Learn more about deck maintenance here, and discover some additional benefits of composite decking versus wood to keep in consideration when planning your next deck build.
+While composite decking will save you time, energy, and money in the long run, it does require some maintenance, just as outdoor furnishings or other living spaces do to keep them free of dirt and debris.
+Learn more about deck maintenance here, and discover some additional benefits of composite decking versus wood as you plan your next deck.

-Did we mention that composite decking is eco-friendly, as well?
-Many manufacturers use recycled materials, which helps keep plastic and waste wood out of landfills.
-So, you’re not only adding value to your property, you’re helping the environment, too.
+In addition to its low-maintenance benefits, composite decking is often eco-friendly, because many manufacturers use recycled materials, which helps keep plastic and waste wood out of landfills.
+You’re not only adding value to your home, but helping the environment too.

-Composite wood has come a long way in terms of variety, offering a wide array of natural-looking wood shades, hues and grains to suit almost any preference while complementing almost any architectural style.
+Composite decking has also come a long way in terms of style and color.
+Consumers can select from a wide array of natural-looking wood shades and grain patterns to suit different tastes and complement almost any architectural style.

-Composite decking manufacturers have also found ways to offer more cost-competitive options, such as Trex’s new lower-cost board, to fit a wider range of budgets.
-Now, it’s possible for a homeowner or commercial contractor to build with composite decking materials and realize the same long-term benefits without breaking the bank.
-When comparing price points from various manufacturers attributes such as board thickness, board profile (solid or scalloped), aesthetics and scratch resistance typically separate lower cost boards from the more premium offerings.
+Composite decking manufacturers have also found ways to offer more cost-competitive options, such as Trex’s lower-cost board, to fit a wider range of budgets.
+Now, it’s possible for a homeowner or contractor to build with composite decking materials and get the same long-term benefits without breaking the bank.
+When comparing the prices from various manufacturers, also compare attributes, such as board thickness, board profile (solid or scalloped), aesthetics, and scratch resistance.
+These are what typically separate lower-cost boards from the more premium offerings.

 Which Composite Decking Material is Best?

-While no one singular type of composite material is best, it’s truly up to homeowners to determine which material is the best fit for their personal aesthetic, the commitment of time and care they’re willing to commit to regularly maintain their deck, and which material offers the look and combination of features they like best.
+Capped composite decking is certainly more durable than its uncapped counterparts.
+Even so, it’s up to homeowners to decide which material best suits their personal aesthetic, how much time they’re willing to spend maintaining their deck, and which material offers the look and other features they like best.